The most buttercream-like vegan icing you’ll ever try.

 If you are looking for a dairy-free alternative to chocolate-based buttercream but you don’t want to use margarine, tofu is your best option.
 Because it doesn’t taste of anything, it’s pretty much a blank canvas, literally.
 Colour it and flavour it as you please.
-Note the texture of this margarine-free buttercream is achieved by combined melted chocolate and tofu.
+Note the texture of this margarine-free buttercream is achieved by combined melted dark chocolate and tofu.
 The melted chocolate hardens the tofu as it comes back to room temperature.

 Once you perfected this super simple margarine-free icing, you can make The Best Vegan Chocolate Cake.

 - 240g Dark Chocolate (70% cacao solids recommended)